 Harbinger Weightlifting Belt w/ Flexible Ultra Core

 Harbinger tries their best to appeal to each body type, and they’ve done a bang-up job with their flexible core model.
 For one, you get the namesake’s excellent foam padding along the interior of the belt, allowing you to feel comfort along with your support.
 Thanks to the 5” width on the lower lumbar support, coupled with the 3” adjustment strap, you’re able to slide this to fit from a 30” waist to a 42” waist.
 If that’s not your style, then don’t worry: they have them in various sizes, all the way down to 29”, so you’re able to experience their superior construction and unbelievable comfort, no matter what size you’re rocking.
-Make sure to also check put our list of best foam rollers, to relieve muscle tightness following those weightlifting workouts.
+Make sure to also check out our list of the best barbell collars, for more great weightlifting related products.

 Ultra flexible foam padding along the interior